lyoung83/nativescript-skygear-sdk/README.md

 # Nativescript Skygear-Sdk Plugin

-This plugin allows you to use your nativescript application with a skygear.io or skygear-server applicaton
+This plugin allows you to use your nativescript application with a skygear.io or skygear-server application.

 ## Installation

-Describe your plugin installation steps.
-Ideally it would be something like:
+Install the plugin to your nativescript project.

 ```javascript
 tns plugin add nativescript-skygear-sdk